Commercial Scallop

 Fishing information

 Scallops are taken recreationally by dive collection.
-The D’Entrecasteaux Channel, which historically accounts for 95% of the recreational fishery, is managed as a separate area.
-Surveys are done each year before deciding whether to open this area, reduce the season length or increase the size limits.
-The Channel has been closed for the past few seasons to allow stocks to recover.
+The D’Entrecasteaux Channel, which historically accounts for 95% of the recreational fishery, is managed as a separate area, and is currently closed.

 Handling